Movies 1 & 2

 1 person favorited this theater

 Jerry Lewis Cinemas was the first organized movie theatre franchise system established.
 The Movies franchised theatres was the second, based in Oklahoma City.
-In 1969 The Movies opened their first theatre in Altus, OK.
+On November 13, 1970 The Movies opened their first theatre in Altus, OK.

 The Movies 1 & 2 was constructed inside retail space at an established shopping center that had been designed around a centerpiece of an antique Victorian gazebo bandstand.